paulasielawa/paulasielawa/README.md

 - 👋 Hi, I’m Paula Sielawa.
 - 👀 Besides programmering I’m interested in painting but there is something completely irrelevant for you so let's skip this part.
 - 🌱 I’m currently learning and studying Information Technology in Oslo in Norway.
-I am in my second year of studies and currently dealing with algorithms and data structures.
+I am in my third year of studies.
 - 📫 You can reach to me via email sielawapaula@gmail.com

 <!---